 SMART

-Quakers Hill High School uses school-wide systems that focus on teaching, modelling and reinforcing positive behaviour.
-Our SMART code outlines the five key qualities we expect all students to demonstrate: Safe, Motivated, Academic, Respectful and Tolerant.
+Quakers Hill High School is supported by a range of school-wide systems focused on teaching, modelling, and consistently encouraging positive behaviour that supports learning and growth for everyone.
+Our SMART code outlines the five essential qualities we expect from all staff, students, and community members: Safe, Motivated, Academic, Respectful, and Tolerant.

 Being SMART at Quakers Hill High School

-At Quakers Hill High School, our philosophy is built on high expectations for behaviour and a commitment to creating a safe, inclusive and positive school culture.
-We use proactive, school-wide strategies to clearly define, teach and support behaviours that help students learn and thrive.
+At Quakers Hill High School, our learning philosophy is based on high expectations for behaviour and a strong commitment to creating a safe, inclusive, and positive school culture.
+We employ proactive, school-wide strategies to clearly define, teach, and support the development of pro-social behaviours that help students learn and thrive.

-Through our SMART framework, we aim to create a school climate where positive behaviour is the norm and every student can learn successfully.
+Through our SMART framework, we foster a school climate where positive behaviour is expected and normalised, allowing every student and staff member to experience success throughout the school environment.

 At Quakers Hill High School we are SMART